 Davis Scholars are mothers, veterans, ballerinas, workers, travelers...or any woman with a passion to pursue the college degree that she was unable to during the typical 18- to 22-year-old period of life.
 Their diversity is united by their common desire and motivation to embrace a challenging and life-changing academic goal.

 Apply to the Davis Degree Program

 Complete an online application for the Davis Degree Program.
 The $50 application fee is waived.
-Please review the application instructions and then complete the following two items, plus provide supporting credentials:
+Please review the application instructions and then complete the following, plus provide supporting credentials:

 - The CommonApp for Transfers on the CommonApp website

 The admission deadline for all domestic candidates (including those who are applying for financial aid and those who are not) and international candidates who are not applying for financial aid is March 1.
 The admission deadline for international students who are applying for financial aid is January 15.

 Interviews are required for Davis Degree applicants.
 You can schedule an interview any time during the year, but arrangements should be made at least two weeks before the admission application deadline of March 1.
 Because slots can fill up quickly, it is best to schedule this as early as possible.

 You may call the Board of Admission at 781.283.2270 to make an appointment for an on-campus interview.
 For those living outside the region, it is possible that an off-campus interview with a Wellesley alumna can be arranged.
 To request an off-campus interview with an alumna interviewer near your hometown, please complete the Off-Campus Interview Request Form.